Senior UBS dealmaker to leave Swiss bank

-LONDON, Sept 19 Simon Warshaw, a senior dealmaker at UBS who led the team advising Vodafone on a recent $130 billion deal, is leaving the Swiss bank after 27 years there.
+LONDON Simon Warshaw, a senior dealmaker at UBS UBSN.VX who led the team advising Vodafone (VOD.L) on a recent $130 billion deal, is leaving the Swiss bank after 27 years there.

 Warshaw, seen by many internally as one of the pillars of the Swiss bank's famed advisory business that UBS inherited with SG Warburg - an investment bank it bought in 1995 - worked on some of the largest transactions in the media sector.